Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations: Abstract

 \section{Abstract}

-While recent experiments with relatively large neural populations show significant beyond-pairwise, or {\it higher-order} correlations (HOC), the impact of HOC on the network's ability to encode information is poorly understood.
-We investigate how the biophysical properties of neurons in networks shape HOC, and how HOC affect population coding.
-Specifically, we show that input nonlinearities similar to those observed in physiology experiments are equivalent to beyond-pairwise interactions in spin-glass-type statistical models.
+While recent recordings from neural populations show beyond-pairwise, or {\it higher-order} correlations (HOC), we have little understanding of how HOC arise from network interactions and of how they impact encoded information.
+Here, we show that input nonlinearities imply HOC in spin-glass-type statistical models.
 We then discuss one such model with parameterized pairwise- and higher-order interactions, revealing conditions under which beyond-pairwise interactions increase the mutual information between a given stimulus type and the population responses.
-For jointly Gaussian stimuli, coding performance is improved by shaping output HOC via input nonlinearities when neural firing rates are constrained to be sufficiently low.
-For natural image stimuli, performance improves for a broader range of firing rates.
-Our work suggests surprising connections between single-neuron biophysics, population activity statistics, and normative theories of population coding.
+For jointly Gaussian stimuli, coding performance is improved by shaping output HOC only when neural firing rates are constrained to be low.
+For stimuli with skewed probability distributions (like natural image luminances), performance improves for all firing rates.
+Our work suggests surprising connections between nonlinear integration of neural inputs, stimulus statistics, and normative theories of population coding.
+Moreover, it suggests that the inclusion of beyond-pairwise interactions could improve the performance of Boltzmann machines for machine learning and signal processing applications.